cse110-sp21-group15/cse110-sp21-group15/admin/meetings/041421-contract-and-branding.md

 - [x] Vivian Yan
 ## When & Where the meeting was held
-- When: X PM - Y PM
+- When: 7 PM - 8 PM
 - Where: Zoom
 ## The agenda of what is discussed
+- Finalized and signed group contract
--
+- Made team logo
+- Designed team branded google slides
 ## Any old unresolved business from the previous meeting
--
+- Came up with a team name
 ## Any new business to be discussed
--
+- Made a plan to film the team video asynchronously
 ## Anything that was on the agenda but was not discussed (save for next meeting's old business)
--
+- Everything that was slated to be discusses was discussed
-## Any decisions made & their reasoning (if there were dissenting opinions include them, then write why the group decided to make that decision anyways)
+# Any decisions made & their reasoning (if there were dissenting opinions include them, then write why the group decided to make that decision anyways)
--
+- Rahul will edit and upload the video
 ## When the meeting finished
-- Y PM
+- 8:45 PM